AICorpGlobal/HR-Job/Job-Role-Definition/Game Developer Junior Engineer.md

-What You’ll Do:
+Job Title: Junior Game Developer (Godot / GDScript / C# / C++)
+Location:
+Experience: 0–3 Years
+Education: B.Tech/M.Tech in Computer Science, Game Development, or related field Employment Type: Full-time
+About the Role:

+We are looking for a passionate and motivated Junior Game Developer to join our creative team.
+This is an exciting opportunity for someone who loves games and is eager to start or grow their career in game development.
+You will work closely with experienced developers, designers, and artists to build engaging and interactive gameplay experiences using the Godot Engine and related technologies.
+Key Responsibilities:

-Develop and maintain gameplay features using GDScript in Godot.
+    Assist in the development and maintenance of gameplay features using GDScript, C#, or C++

-Collaborate with designers and artists to bring ideas to life.
+    Collaborate with designers and artists to implement game mechanics and interactive systems

+    Write clean, efficient, and maintainable code

-Debug, test, and polish game systems and features.
+    Test, debug, and polish gameplay elements and systems

-Learn and follow our code practices and workflows based on Godot’s ecosystem.
+    Participate in code reviews and team discussions

+    Continuously learn and improve your skills within the game development ecosystem

-Must-Have Requirements:
+Requirements:

-We use GDScript , C#, C++, or other languages in our codebase.

-Familiarity with or strong willingness to learn the Godot Engine and GDScript.
+    B.Tech/M.Tech in Computer Science, Game Development, or a related discipline

+    0 to 3 years of relevant experience in game or software development

-Basic understanding of programming principles (OOP, game loops, scripting).
+    Basic understanding of programming concepts such as OOP, game loops, and scripting

-Passion for game development and building engaging user experiences.

-Preferred Skills (Nice to Have):
+    Strong problem-solving and logical thinking skills

+    Good communication and teamwork abilities

+    Willingness to learn Godot Engine and grow in a collaborative game development environment

+Nice to Have (Not Mandatory):

-Personal or academic projects built in Godot.
+    Experience with personal, academic, or game jam projects built in Godot

-Understanding of Godot’s scene/node system, signals, and animation tools.
+    Familiarity with Godot’s scene system, signals, and animation tools

-Experience with 2D or 3D games, UI systems, or physics-based mechanics.
+    Exposure to 2D or 3D game development, physics, or UI systems

-Familiarity with Git or version control systems.
+    Basic knowledge of version control tools such as Git

+    Understanding of agile or iterative development methodologies

+What We Offer:

+    A friendly, creative, and collaborative team environment

+    Opportunities for professional growth, mentorship, and learning

+    Access to exciting projects in the gaming industry

+    Competitive compensation and benefits

+    Flexible work arrangements (role- and location-dependent)